michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

 Once you have the arm, follow the ArbotiX Robocontroller Getting Started Guide to setup and program your Arbotix-M Robocontroller.

 ##Set Dynamical IDs

 Before starting to assemble the arm, you will need to set DYNAMICAL IDs for all servos.
 You can learn how to ID servos here.
 If you have an issue with the DynaManager, There are alternative options like using Arduino library, Dynamical Serial.

 ##Assemble your robot

 Follow the detailed instructions for assembling the arm using <a href="http://learn.trossenrobotics.com/projects/165-phantomx-reactor-arm-assembly-guide.html">Trossen’s Assembly Guide</a>.
 Trossen Robotics provides a <a href="http://learn.trossenrobotics.com/interbotix/robot-arms/17reactor-robot-arm/26-phantomx-reactor-robot-arm-build-check">test program</a> to make sure your robot has been programmed and assembled correctly.

 ##Upload code to the arm

 Download or clone the arduino code within the robotic-arm folder and upload to the Robot Arm.
 Once the robot is programmed and powered, it moves to center position as ‘Stand by’ pose.

-The Serial Monitor on Arduino would display control options as below.
+The Serial Monitor on Arduino should display control options as below.
 Type a letter for each control then you’ll see each action on your arm.
 Make sure you have ‘9600 baud' for the serial command sender option.
 ![screenshot_351](https://user-images.githubusercontent.com/4265959/32201985-175e315c-bdb0-11e7-92ab-e751fb67fd90.png)

 ##Create a Bluemix account

     * [Sign up](https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson) in Bluemix, or use an existing account.
 Your account must have available space for at least 1 app and 1 service.

 * Make sure that you have the following prerequisites installed:
     * The [Node.js](https://nodejs.org/#download) runtime, including the [npm][npm_link] package manager
     * The [Cloud Foundry][cloud_foundry] command-line client